 In some cases, affected individuals may also have a tremor affecting the arms.
 In one case reported in the medical literature, overgrowth of the affected muscles (muscular hypertrophy) occurred in association with primary orthostatic tremor.

 The exact cause of primary orthostatic tremor is unknown (idiopathic).
 Some researchers believe that the disorder is a variant or subtype of essential tremor.
 Other researchers believe the disorder is a separate entity.
 Some individuals with primary orthostatic tremor have had a family history of tremor suggesting that in these cases genetic factors may play a role in the development of the disorder.
 However, more research is necessary to determine the exact, underlying cause(s) of primary orthostatic tremor.

 Primary orthostatic tremor affects males and females in equal numbers.
-More than 200 cases have been reported in the medical literature.
-However, because many cases of primary orthostatic tremor often go unrecognized or misdiagnosed, the disorder is believed by some to be under-diagnosed, making it difficult to determine the true frequency of this disorder in the general population.
+Because many cases of primary orthostatic tremor often go unrecognized or misdiagnosed, the disorder is believed by some to be under-diagnosed, making it difficult to determine the true frequency of this disorder in the general population.